ivs-kuleuven/platosim3/docs/InputFile.md

 The charge trails impact photometry, noise, and astrometry of sources.
 CTI removes flux from the central pixel and thus degrades the expected S/N for an observation.
 CTI trails bias measurements of source along the trail direction, which can severely impact high-precision astrometry.

+@subsubsection inclFlatfield IncludeFlatfield
+<i>Allowed values:</i> "yes" and "no"

+Indicates whether or not to include the flatfield.

+@subsubsection inclPhotonNoise IncludePhotonNoise
+<i>Allowed values:</i> "yes" and "no"

+Indicates whether or not to include photon noise.

+@subsubsection inclReadoutNoise IncludeReadoutNoise
+<i>Allowed values:</i> "yes" and "no"

+Indicates whether or not to include readout noise.

+@subsubsection inclCTI IncludeCTIeffects
+<i>Allowed values:</i> "yes" and "no"

+Indicates whether or not to include CTI effects.

+@subsubsection inclOpenShutterSmearing IncludeOpenShutterSmearing
+<i>Allowed values:</i> "yes" and "no"

+Indicates whether or not to include open-shutter smearing effects.

+@subsubsection inclVignetting IncludeVignetting
+<i>Allowed values:</i> "yes" and "no"

+Indicates whether or not to include brightness attenuation towards the edge of the FOV due to vignetting.

+@subsubsection inclConvolution IncludeConvolution
+<i>Allowed values:</i> "yes" and "no"

+Indicates whether or not the sub-pixel map must be convolved with the PSF.

+@subsubsection inclFullWellSaturation IncludeFullWellSaturation
+<i>Allowed values:</i> "yes" and "no"

+Indicates whether or not to apply full-well saturation.

+@subsubsection inclDigitalSaturation IncludeDigitalSaturation
+<i>Allowed values:</i> "yes" and "no"

+Indicates whether or not to apply digital saturation.

+@subsubsection writeSubPixelImages WriteSubPixelImagesToHDF5
+<i>Allowed values:</i> "yes" and "no"

+Indicates whether or not the sub-pixel images must be written to the HDF5-file.
+Use this for a limited number of exposures, as it takes a lot of space.

 @subsection subFieldParameters Sub-Field Parameters